Samsung Galaxy M30 Price in India, Release Date Tipped

 Samsung India in January launched Galaxy M20 and Galaxy M10 smartphones at a starting price of Rs.
 10,990 and Rs.
 7,990, respectively, to take on Xiaomi's budget Redmi-Series in the country.
 The Galaxy M20 is priced at Rs.
 12,990 for the 4GB+64GB variant, whereas the 3GB+32GB variant costs Rs.
 10,990.
 On the other hand, the Galaxy M10 is priced at Rs.
 8,990 for the 3GB+32GB variant and Rs.
 7,990 for the 2GB+16GB.

 Both the phones were a complete sell-out on Amazon India on February 5, making an "unprecedented" first day sale record for the South Korean tech giant.
-The company has held three flash sales for the two phones since and the fourth one is scheduled for today on Amazon India and Samsung Online Shop.
+The company has held fourth flash sales for the two phones since and the fifth one is scheduled for February 19 on Amazon India and Samsung Online Shop.
+It is unclear when Samsung plans to put the phones up for open sale.

 Written with inputs from IANS